Bercik1337/rt-auto-install/README.md

     * update .rtorrent.rc to the new commands
     * fix changelog and todo view
 	* put functions together for more order
-	* make pre-installation packages fully silent
+	* ~~make pre-installation packages fully silent~~
     * and a little bit there and there
+	* now choose between apache2, nginx and lighttpd as webserver (Rt-Install-minimal-apache2_ngnix_lighttpd.bash)
+	* create htaccess passwords now with openssl
+	* remove ToDo-List from the Menu

 ## Features ##

 * This script performs automatic installation of rTorrent (BitTorrent client) and ruTorrent(web based GUI).
 * It detects your OS and uses most recent version of rT available in repository of your Linux distribution.
 * Gives menu-driven guidance when creating username.
+* This script is minimal inversiv to files and operating system

 ## Supported operating systems ##